shawnmharris/tachyon/README.md

 # tachyon
-Cross platform dynamic link library and component interface abstraction.
+Tachyon is a cross platform abstraction for importing dynamic link libraries and a framework for a plugin/component interface abstraction.

-<H1>PART 1<br>How To Make a Tachyon Component/Module</H1>
+<H1>PART 1<br>Making a Tachyon Plugin/Component/Module</H1>

-Using tachyon is easy.
-There is a simple pattern to follow to get up running quickly.
+Use this example pattern to get up and running quickly.

 1) Include the tachyon component header : component.hpp